 Doing some research on message boards and forums on the internet I found a pretty shocking discovery.

-You know that 10% body fat loss I mentioned above?
+You know that 10% body weight loss I mentioned above?
 That’s actually almost the exact range other people start noticing!

 People that started at 275 lbs and dropped to 250 started getting noticed.
 The people at 150 lbs were noticed when they dropped around 15 lbs to 135.

-It’s almost an exact 1:1 ratio of my recommended maximum fat loss!
+It’s almost an exact 1:1 ratio of my recommended maximum weight loss!
 I didn’t even realize this as I was researching for this article.

-How Long Should A Fat Loss Phase Last?
+How Long Should A Weight Loss Phase Last?

 This isn’t a tricky question by any means but how many people ignore how long a diet should be?
 Too many from my experience.

-This also allows us to perfectly align our fat loss per week to make sure we stay on track.
+This also allows us to perfectly align our weight loss per week to make sure we stay on track.

-Say you weight 180 lbs, based on my 10% recommendation, this means the maximum amount of weight loss you should be aiming for is 18 lbs.
-Then, we simply divide 18 by 12 weeks to find the amount of weight we need to lose weight to stay on track.
+Say you weigh 180 lbs, based on my 10% recommendation, this means the maximum amount of weight loss you should be aiming for is 18 lbs.
+Then, we simply divide 18 by 12 weeks to find the amount of weight loss we need to achieve to stay on track.

-As you can see, this is an awesome way to make sure your weight loss is heading in the right direction and not overdoing it by trying to lose fat for half the year.
+As you can see, this is an awesome way to make sure you’re heading in the right direction to achieve your weight loss results without trying to lose fat for half the year.